Stabilizing Financial Conditions Could Support Bitcoin

 The pressure on Bitcoin is starting to lift

 After weeks of tightening, financial conditions look like they have just stopped getting worse.
-Drag any underlined number to test the thesis.

-§1The inflection
+The inflection

-The National Financial Conditions Index — the Chicago Fed's weekly read on credit, leverage, and risk — had been climbing for weeks.
+The National Financial Conditions Index (the Chicago Fed's weekly read on credit, leverage, and risk) had been climbing for weeks.
 Rising means tightening.
 Now it has flattened.

-Look at the rightmost edge of the chart above: the line had been bending up — tightening — and has just started to bend back down.
+Look at the rightmost edge of the chart above: the line had been bending up (tightening) and has just started to bend back down.
 The drivers, per the Chicago Fed's decomposition, are improving credit conditions and a pause in the de-risking trend.

 Hover or tap the chart to read any past week.

-§2Why this matters for Bitcoin
+Why this matters for Bitcoin

 Bitcoin is a long-duration risk asset.
 The historical record is unsubtle:

-§3But this only works if it continues
+But this only works if it continues

 Stabilization is not easing.
 To get a tailwind, the NFCI has to keep falling.
 Here is the thing to test against your priors:

 Imagine that 12 weeks from now, the NFCI sits at −0.55.
-That is — from where it is today — a path of —.
+That is — from where it is today, a path of —.

 In past 12-week windows where the NFCI moved by a similar amount, Bitcoin's median return was — (across — historical analogues since 2014).